 - KEx[x[...]] represents a keyboard string value: - K specifies that a keyboard character value follows. - E is the escape code.
 Most terminals require you to specify E as the character that signifies an escape code.
-You specified this value at prompt number 11, which is described in Subsection Specify Common Keystroke Values. - x is an alphanumeric character.
+You specified this value at prompt number 11, which is described in the section titled Specify Common Keystroke Values. - x is an alphanumeric character.